Track-Based Triggers for Exotic Signatures: Benchmark model performance

 \subsubsection{Direct detection}

-For long-lived staus with proper lifetimes of $\tau \geq 1$~ns, the charged stau will traverse a sufficient number of tracker layers such that its trajectory can be directly reconstructed as a prompt, high momentum, and isolated track.
-However, the stau will be slowly moving and highly ionizing with respect to the Standard Model charged particles produced at the LHC.
-Most Standard Model charged particles have mass $m<1$~GeV, $\beta \sim 1$, and can be approximated as minimum ionizing particles.
-In contrast staus with masses $m \geq 100$~GeV, will most often be produced with $\beta\gamma \sim 1$ and be slowly moving, $\beta<1$.
+For long-lived staus with proper lifetimes of $\tau \gtrsim 1$~ns, the charged stau will traverse a sufficient number of tracker layers such that its trajectory can be directly reconstructed as a prompt, high momentum, and isolated track.
+These staus will be slowly moving and highly ionizing with respect to Standard Model charged particles produced at the LHC.
+Most SM charged particles have mass $m<1$~GeV, $\beta \sim 1$, and can be approximated as minimum ionizing particles.
+In contrast, staus with masses $m \geq 100$~GeV will most often be produced with $\beta\gamma \sim 1$ and be slowly moving, $\beta<1$.

-Long-lived staus with masses between $100 \leq m \leq 1000$~GeV, and proper lifetimes between $ 0.01 \leq \tau \leq 10$~ns, and a stable scenario are considered.
-Two possible trigger scenarios are studied.
-The first scenario looks for at least one high momentum and isolated track, and investigates the impact of geometric acceptance on the trigger efficiency.
-This scenario is meant to be as inclusive as possible to direct long-lived particle detection, and can serve as a baseline for triggers which incorporate delay or anomalous ionization measurements to reduce backgrounds.
-The second scenario assumes the outermost layer of the Inner Detector serves as a time of flight layer, and incorporates a timing measurement to further distinguish staus from Standard Model tracks.
+This study considers long-lived staus with masses between $100 \leq m_{\tilde{\tau}} \leq 1000$~GeV and proper lifetimes between $ 0.01 \leq \tau_{\tilde{\tau}} \leq 10$~ns.
+Two possible trigger strategies are studied.
+The first scenario looks for at least one high momentum and isolated track, and investigates the impact of geometric acceptance on trigger efficiency.
+This scenario is meant to be as inclusive as possible to direct long-lived particle detection, and can serve as a baseline for triggers which additionally incorporate delay or anomalous ionization measurements to reduce backgrounds.
+The second scenario assumes the outermost layer of the tracker also serves as a time of flight layer, and incorporates a timing measurement to further distinguish staus from SM tracks.